Botspot/pi-apps/README.md

 - [ETA Prime's Pi-Apps & Minecraft Java video](https://www.youtube.com/watch?v=oqNWJ52DLes)

 ## What do others say about Pi-Apps?
-> "It's an awesome Raspberry Pi app store and it works really well and there's lots of great stuff in here and it's super easy to install.
-> I want to give the devs of Pi-Apps a big shout-out." - **[ETA Prime](https://www.youtube.com/watch?v=oqNWJ52DLes)**

 > "Awesome.
 Thanks for doing this." - **[Novaspirit Tech](youtube.com/novaspirittech)**

 > "It definitely looks really cool.